ctrl-alt-del/devenv/README.md

 ### Gradle on Ubuntu
+If you prefer installing Gradle mannually, you can follow the instruction [here](#gradle-on-fedora).

-Thanks to a PPA made by [Cheng-Wei Chien](https://launchpad.net/~cwchien), the installation process of Gradle on Ubuntu is pretty straightforward.
+Otherwise, thanks to a PPA made by [Cheng-Wei Chien](https://launchpad.net/~cwchien), the installation process of Gradle on Ubuntu is pretty straightforward.

 First of all, add the PPA repository:
 ```sh